base-org/web/apps/base-docs/tutorials/docs/intro-to-foundry-setup.md

 ---
-title: 'Building with Base and Foundry: Introduction to Foundry'
+title: 'Introduction to Foundry: Setting up Foundry with Base'
-slug: /building-with-base-and-foundry/introduction
+slug: /intro-to-foundry-setup
 description: Documentation for Foundry, a toolchain for smart contract development.
 Provides instructions on setting up your development environment to work with Foundry.
 author: Brian Doyle
 keywords: [Foundry, Forge, Foundry Book, smart contract development, toolchain]